 Opera Atelier works with over 1000 young people annually through our various workshops and guest instructing opportunities.
 Our goal is for participants in our programs to leave with a greater understanding of our particular art form, a deeper investment in the arts generally and our company specifically, and the feeling of empowerment that comes from learning in, through, and about the arts.

 By offering the majority of these programs free of charge, Opera Atelier aims to be as inclusive as possible, providing students from all backgrounds a real participatory opportunity that might not otherwise be possible.
-Opera Atelier has recently offered specialized programming for youth from the Blind and Partially Sighted and Deaf and Hard of Hearing communities.
 Please email Opera Atelier for more information.

-Through an interactive workshop environment, school groups of students aged 12-18 have the opportunity to work with the professional team behind our productions to explore every aspect of opera.
-These workshops take place at the theatre or in the classroom.
+Through a series of hands-on, interactive workshops, school groups of students aged 12-18 have the opportunity to work with the professional team behind our productions to explore every aspect of opera.
+These workshops take place in the rehearsal studios at the historic Elgin Theatre

 These sessions may include: